Heroes of the Storm: Whitemane Build Guide

 This list of tips and tricks are just a handful of things we think will help your Whitemane play.
 We'll continue to add to the list as required and if you have any tips you'd like to share, let us know in the comments below and we'll place them here.

-2. Zeal lasts for 8 seconds, while the debuff you gain (Desperation) when casting Desperate Plea (to apply Zeal) lasts only 4.
+1. Zeal lasts for 8 seconds, while the debuff you gain when casting Desperate Plea, Desperation lasts only 4.

-7. Try to use Inquisition when you have an active Zeal (or two) as its damage output is high, for a quick return of health to those affected.
+4. Try to use Inquisition when you have an active Zeal (or two) as its damage output is high, for a strong heal to those affected.

-10. Without hitting a Hero with Searing Lash, its second cross of damage won't trigger.
-Try to take into consideration the minor delay before it scorches the earth to ensure you hit someone.
+6. Without hitting a Hero with Searing Lash, its second cross of damage won't trigger.
+Take into consideration the minor delay before it lands to ensure you hit someone.

-11. Scarlet Aegis only has a 1 minute cooldown.
-Don't be afraid to use it often: it'll turn most team fights in your favor.
+7. Scarlet Aegis only has a 1 minute cooldown.
+Don't be afraid to use it often: it has a huge impact on a fight.

 To read the latest guides, news, and features you can visit our Heroes of the Storm Game Page.